tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 - For each `N` meter, a keyframe will be saved, which is used for mapping and estimating transformation.
 - If the distance between the last frame and the current pointcloud is more than the `D` meters, the pointcloud will be saved as a frame, which is used to complement keyframes.

+It is recommended to select the lidar that has the highest resolution and best FOV as the `mapping lidar`.

 #### Step 2: Prepare calibration data

 After the mapping has been completed, some preprocessing is necessary before estimating the transformations between lidars.
 In the explanation below, we assume that there is only a `calibration lidar` that needs to be calibrated with the `mapping lidar`.